Finding reliable, high-quality cannabis vendors to supply your licensed dispensary is a crucial step in preparing your retail store for opening.

 If all of this sounds a little overwhelming, and you don’t know where to begin, let’s chat.
 Drop a comment below, or reach out to me with a message and I’ll respond asap.

-I understand the dynamic between cannabis retailers and suppliers.
+I understand the dynamic between cannabis retailers and suppliers, and is part of the reason I started Cannabis Consulting Nationwide.
 There are things I had to learn the hard way that I can help you avoid, such as:

 - Knowing the differences between sourcing cannabis according to the time of the year